euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ## Controller

-The primary task of the CVC is to maintain a user's voluntary associations with vaults.
+The primary task of the EVC is to maintain a user's voluntary associations with vaults.
 Typically, a user will deposit funds into one or more collateral vaults, and call `enableCollateral` for each that is intended to be used as a collateral.
 This adds the vault to the given account's collateral set.
 Users should obviously be careful which vaults they deposit to, since a malicious vault could refuse to return their funds.

-After simply depositing and enabling collaterals, users are not obligated or bound in any way by the CVC, and could freely withdraw funds from the vaults and/or call `disableCollateral` to remove the vaults from the account's collateral set.
+After simply depositing and enabling collaterals, users are not obligated or bound in any way by the EVC, and could freely withdraw funds from the vaults and/or call `disableCollateral` to remove the vaults from the account's collateral set.

 However, suppose a user wants to take out a borrow from a separate vault.
 In this case, the user must call `enableController` to add this vault to the account's controller set.
 This is a significant action because the user is now entirely submitting the account to the rules encoded in the controller vault's code.
 All the funds in all the collateral vaults are now indirectly under control of the controller vault.
 In particular, if a user attempts to withdraw collateral or `disableCollateral` to remove a vault from the collateral set, the controller could cause the transaction to fail.
 Moreover, the controller can allow the collateral to be seized in order to repay the debt, using [impersonate](#impersonate).

-* When requested to perform an action such as borrow, a liability vault must call into the CVC's `isControllerEnabled` function to ensure that the account has in fact enabled the vault as a controller.
+* When requested to perform an action such as borrow, a liability vault must call into the EVC's `isControllerEnabled` function to ensure that the account has in fact enabled the vault as a controller.
-* Only the controller itself can call `disableController` on the CVC.
+* Only the controller itself can call `disableController` on the EVC.
 This should typically happen upon an account repaying its debt in full.
 Vaults must be coded carefully to not have edge cases such as unrepayable dust, otherwise accounts could become permanently associated with a controller.

 ## Account Status Checks